2023 Commonwealth Youth Games: Withdrawn bids

 Jersey was considering a bid in early 2015 but pulled out of the bidding process in June 2015.
 The withdrawal came as Botswana and Northern Ireland placed bids - Paul du Feu, Jersey's Commonwealth Games Association leader commented that "when you're up against opposition with a bigger population and totally different infrastructure you have to be realistic".

 Second selection

 Following the stripping of the games from Belfast, a new selection process has been initiated, which lasted for six months.
-Port of Spain, Trinidad and Tobago was announced as new host on 21 June 2019.
+Trinidad and Tobago was announced as new host on 21 June 2019.